 Backlinko’s feature box is strikingly simple and to-the-point: you see Brian, a simple headline, a brief call-to-action and the form itself.

-RazorSocial uses a two-step optin form in their feature box: click the button, and then you’ll see a lightbox popup with the form.
+RazorSocial uses a 2-step optin form in their feature box: click the button, and then you’ll see a lightbox popup with the form.

 9. Bonnie Fahy